How About You (film): Plot

 Heather demands that she be given any letters addressed to her sister to keep from upsetting her.
 However, Kate neglected to tell Ellie this and she got a letter for Hazel from the postman.
 When Ellie goes to give the letter to Hazel in her room, she notices sketches and paintings in her room and realises that Hazel is a talented artist.
 Hazel finds Ellie in her room and demands that she leave.
 Ellie then slips the letter under the door.
 It is then revealed that Heather has been writing as Hazel when Hazel's son Simon, whom she was forced to give up for adoption, tried to find her.
 Heather later tells Hazel that she was afraid that Simon would take Hazel away from her.
 Hazel then tells Heather that she will always love her and they decide to meet Simon together in the new year.

 Georgia constantly asks for Ellie to make her martinis and makes frequent trips to the local pub to entertain the patrons.
 Georgia tells Ellie that after her husband died, she decided to get back into the theatre, but realised that everything had changed since she was young.
 She then moved into Woodlane because she hated being alone and that abusing everyone is "part of the fun".

 Ellie decides to have a Christmas dinner with the residents and they all go out to buy decorations and food (Including Hazel, who is terrified of being outside the Woodlane property).
 They decide to have a drink in the pub and Ellie points out Hazel's paintings hung on the wall behind them.
 Heather then shows everyone her talent at playing pool.
 They all drive back to the home while singing carols.
 They then have their Christmas dinner together and start to get along with each other.

-The next day, Mr. Evans (Darragh Kelly), from the Department of Health, arrives and is shocked that Kate would leave residents alone.
+The next day, Mr. Evans, from the Department of Health, arrives and is shocked that Kate would leave residents alone.
 The residents band together saying that they wanted to stay and that they are a family.
 Donald then asks if he wants to stay for dinner, but Mr. Evans leaves, startled.
 He then comes back saying that he was upset because his wife just left him and he stays for dinner.